ome/www.openmicroscopy.org/_posts/2014-10-23-common-interface.md

 The result of using a common specification that cannot specify every advanced, cutting edge biological imaging system means that the solution is always incomplete and very likely unable to support the latest innovations in biological imaging.
-Moreover any updates made to the model to support new innovations will likely become obsolete within a few months as new innovations or updates are added.
+Moreover, any updates made to the model to support new innovations will likely become obsolete within a few months as new innovations or updates are added.
 The OME Data Model also does not provide comprehensive support for all imaging modalities.
 For example, while fluorescence is well